 In November of last year, Nevada's Apprenticeship Project welcomed its first two employer partners – Click Bond and Alsco.
 Both have already launched apprenticeships in their northern Nevada industrial and manufacturing facilities.

 Employers, you can work with Nevada’s Apprenticeship Project in a variety of ways.
 Nevada’s Apprentice Project can help you develop an individualized apprenticeship program unique for your organization or can coordinate with a group of employers to develop and sponsor an apprenticeship program for an occupation.
 If your organization has an apprenticeship program in another state, they can help you expand the program to Nevada, too.

 Nevada’s Apprenticeship Project also can also help your organization with funding the apprenticeship program and related training.
 Programs will be fast-tracked through a federal approval process, you can earn up to $750 per apprentice, and you have opportunities for collaboration and partnership, as well as expanded access to resources.

 For the apprentice student, this path offers a training model that combines on-the-job learning with related classroom instruction using the highest industry standards.
 Apprentices earn competitive wages and enjoy incremental pay increases as they become more proficient.

-For information on how your organization can launch an apprenticeship program, please visit nvapprenticeship.org or call me, Cheryl Olson, project director, at 775-856-5304.
+For information on how your organization can launch an apprenticeship program, please visit www.NVApprenticeship or call me, Cheryl Olson, Project Director, at 775-856-5304.